The Quadratic Formula Explained: Definition, Examples, Practice & Video Lessons

 \[x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}\]

-This formula allows you to find the roots of the quadratic equation by substituting the coefficients a, b, and c directly into the equation.
-The term under the square root, called the discriminant (\(\Delta = b^2 - 4ac\)), determines the nature and number of solutions.
+This formula allows you to find the roots of the quadratic equation by substituting the coefficients \(a\), \(b\), and \(c\) directly into the formula.
+The term under the square root, \(b^2 - 4ac\), is called the discriminant and plays a crucial role in determining the nature of the solutions.
 If the discriminant is positive, there are two distinct real solutions; if it is zero, there is exactly one real solution; and if it is negative, the solutions are complex or imaginary.

 \[x = \frac{-(-3) \pm \sqrt{(-3)^2 - 4(2)(-5)}}{2(2)} = \frac{3 \pm \sqrt{9 + 40}}{4} = \frac{3 \pm \sqrt{49}}{4} = \frac{3 \pm 7}{4}\]